ljw1004/csharpspec/csharp/variables.md

 finally finally_block
 ```

-The following example demonstrates how the different blocks of a `try` statement (§8.10) affect definite assignment.
+The following example demonstrates how the different blocks of a `try` statement ([The try statement](statements.md#the-try-statement)) affect definite assignment.
 ```csharp
 class A
 {